Elimination of extremal index zeroes from generic paths of closed 1-forms: Introduction and main result

 \section{Introduction and main result}

 Let $M$ be a closed smooth manifold of dimension $n$ and $u$ be a non-zero de Rham cohomology class of degree $1$ of $M$.
 We are considering $\formes$ a path of closed $1$-forms where $[\al_t]=u$ for every $ t $.
 Generically, such a path only consists of Morse $1$-forms but in a finite set of times $\sing{t_i}_{i=1}^s$ where the path crosses transversely the co-dimension one strata of birth/elimination closed $1$-forms.
-Namely, such an $\al_{t_i}$ presents a unique degenerate zero $p\in M$ such that for $t$ near to $t_i$ we have: Here $U$ is some coordinate neighbourhood of $p$ and $Q$ is a non-degenerate quadratic form in the first $n-1$ variables.
-The birth/elimination strata are naturally co-oriented: we will say that $ \al_{t_i} $ is of birth-type if the orientation induced by the path represents the fixed co-orientation of the strata; it corresponds to the case when two critical points of Morse type have appeared when $ t $ increases over $ t_i $.\\ The genericness of these properties for a path is a direct consequence of Thom's transversality theorem in jet spaces (\neee\cite{thomSing} or \cite{gui+gol} for a more educational presentation), as it was shown by Cerf in \cite{cerfSphere} for the case $u=0$ (see also \cite{laudenbachMorseFloer}).\\
+Namely, such an $\al_{t_i}$ presents a unique degenerate zero $p\in M$ such that for some coordinate chart $U$ of $p$ and every $t$ near to $t_i$ we have: Here $Q$ is a non-degenerate quadratic form in the last $n-1$ variables.
+The birth/elimination strata are naturally co-oriented: we will say that $ \al_{t_i} $ is of birth-type if the orientation induced by the path represents the fixed co-orientation of the strata; it corresponds to the ``minus'' case in the last formula, where a pair of Morse critical zeroes of consecutive index appears as $ t $ increases over $ t_i $.\\ The genericness of these properties for a path is a direct consequence of Thom's transversality theorem in jet spaces (\neee\cite{thomSing} or \cite{gui+gol} for a more educational presentation), as it was shown by Cerf in \cite{cerfSphere} for the case $u=0$ (see also \cite{laudenbachMorseFloer}).\\

-Among the zeroes of a Morse closed $1$-form $\al$, which we denote by $ Z(\al) $, those of extremal index are called \emph{centers}.
+Among the zeroes of a Morse closed $1$-form $\al$, that we denote by $ Z(\al) $, those of extremal index are called \emph{centers}.
 The idea of cancelling pairs of critical points of consecutive index which are connected by a unique (pseudo)gradient trajectory, so much exploited in proving Smale's theorem of $h$-cobordism (see \cite{milnorHcob}), is used in the paper \cite{arnoux+levitt} to construct $\al'$, a Morse closed $1$-form cohomologous to $\al$ which does not have any center.
 Their only restriction is to ask the cohomology class $u$ not to be rational ($\rk(u)>1$).
-Latour gives a more topological proof without any requirement to $u\neq 0$ in \cite{latour}.
+Latour gives a more topological proof without any requirement on $u\neq 0$ in \cite{latour}.
 We deal with the one-parameter version of this result and obtain the following theorem:

 \begin{Teo} Let $ \dim(M)\geq 3 $.
 Every generic path of cohomologous closed $ 1 $-forms $ \formes $ such that $ \al_0,\al_1 $ have no centers can be deformed into a path $ \ch{\be_t}{t} $ of the same kind which has the same extremities and no center at all. \end{Teo}